fabferri/az-pattern/vnet-peering/vnet-peering-migration/README.md

 - **$destination_rgNamehubName**
 - **$destination_hubvnetName**

-Anytime the script starts, a log file is generated in the script folder; the script writes information about the different execution steps.
+Anytime the script starts, a log file is generated in the script folder; the script writes information about the different execution steps in the log file.

 <br>